Skip to content

 The docker image is primarily built by the GitHub actions workflow, but it can be faster when developing to build and tag an image locally.

+Make sure you have the docker-buildx package installed.
 Building the image works as with any image:

-docker build --file Dockerfile --tag paperless:local --progress simple .
+docker build --file Dockerfile --tag paperless:local .

 Extending Paperless-ngx